Work Program and Schedule

 In addition, GLPs earn twelve days of paid leave each year and accrue one day of sick leave per month worked, usable after 90 days of employment.

 Administrative leave is given for one day of the final comprehensive examination.
 Time off for attendance at professional meetings or conventions may be authorized.
 Five hours per week of administrative leave are provided during each Summer semester while the GLP is enrolled in classes.

-Candidates for GLP positions are new students to Library and Information Science who have been admitted officially to the degree program of the Department.
+Candidates for GLP positions are new students to the department of library and information science who have been admitted officially to the degree program.
 Provisional or probationary admission does not qualify an applicant for a GLP position.
 Applications will be reviewed only after the Office of the Director of Libraries is notified of the applicant?s formal acceptance into the master's program.
 A copy of the acceptance letter must be submitted with the application package.
 Selection is made by the librarians designated as supervisors of the GLP positions in the Library.
 GLPs must be eligible for full-time employment in the United States.

 315 Mullen Library

 The Catholic University of America